AllowDeny0123/archlinux-vnc/README.md

 ## Notes
 If `--rm` flag persist in your run command container will be deleted after you log out from DE inside container otherwise it just stops

 There is only x64 version.
-If you want to run container on i386 or ARM arch you need to rebuild container from sources
+If you want to run container on i386 or ARM arch you need to rebuild container from sources.